MudroadWhite/pm-neo4j-helper/README.md

 `tactic x y1 y2 y3...` adds a tactic involving a proof pattern supported by several propositions, for future translation.
 Abstracting the proof patterns can simplify the proof in PM.
 Tactic's name is `x`, and the involved propositions are `y`s.
 These `y`s will be added into proof relations that proves the last proposition being recorded.

 Tactics can be saved in a local file.
-When the helper starts, the helper will try to read tactics from the local file.
-When the helper is finished, the helper will save/update new tactics back to the local file.
+Before the helper processes scripts, the helper will read tactics from the local file.
+After finished processing scripts, the helper will save/update new tactics back to the local file.

 ### Comments